Online Tools for Instructional Continuity

 - The GRC Online Writing Lab has online writing support for graduate students.

 - The Library and University Librarians are excellent sources of information about online content available through university subscriptions.
-The Library buildings are closed, but services are still available.
-Check out the Library's Coronavirus page for the latest information

 - Many local IT staff, faculty and GAs/TAs in your department will also have experience with these tools.
 Supporting each other in times of emergency will help everyone get through them.